-Evaluation Committee: The Executive chef of KEEA will appoint the Evaluation Committee (EC), based on the proposal of PIU project manager, within 3 working days from the bid opening date.
+Evaluation Committee: The office of CAO of MoED will appoint the Evaluation Committee (EC), based on the proposal of PIU/KEEA, within 3 working days from the bid opening date.
 (For consulting assignments, an EC will be appointed within 2 days of the due date for submission of expressions of interest (EOIs).)
 The EC will be comprised of at least 3 members, who are acknowledged as experts in the relevant fields, familiar with the project, and have sufficient English skills to carry out the evaluation of the bids and proposals.
 The EC uses the evaluation criteria set out in bidding documents and the RFP as issued.